4dn-dcic/fourfront/src/encoded/static/data/privacy-policy.md

-Last updated on January 25th, 2020.
+Last updated on February 1st, 2020.

 The 4DN DCIC ("us", "we", or "our") operates https://data.4dnucleome.org (the "Portal").
 This page informs you of our policies regarding the collection, use and disclosure of
 Personal Information we receive from users of the Portal.
 We use your Personal Information only for providing and improving the Portal.
 By using the Portal, you